hackerb9/vt340test/vms/apl/aplfont/README.md

 	standard for terminals.
 [Could they have
 	believed it was superfluous since G1 was trivially displayable using GR at the time?]
 </sub></ol>

+<ol><sub>
+	Note 3: Technically, the default for G2 on a VT340 is "MCS", the DEC Multilingual Character Set.
+However, since it is so similar to the much better known Latin-1, I just call it "Latin-1".
+    Additionally, anyone who uses a VT340 in modern times probably has configured it to genuine Latin-1.
+(I certainly recommend doing that.)
+</sub></ol>